sensein/voice-backend/README.md

 ### Usage Flow

+0. Set the environment variable `REPROSCHEMA_BACKEND_BASEDIR` to indicate the directory where the logs and data will be stored.
+If not provided, it will default to a directory called `reproschema_backend` in the current working directory.
 1. Launch server.
-In production mode, the console log will have a `TOKEN`.
-Retrieve this token to then generate
+In production mode, the console log will have a `TOKEN` in the logs directory in the `REPROSCHEMA_BACKEND_BASEDIR`.
+Retrieve this token.
 2. Use the `TOKEN` to retrieve an authorization token for submission.

 ```